vagabondHustler/subsearch/README.md

 # subscene_downloader
-Download subtitles from subscene.com with the name of a directory as the search parameter
+Download subtitles from subscene.com with the name of a directory as the search parameter from the context menu

 # How to:
 1. Start regedit ```WIN+R``` ```regedit```